cypai/wf/README.md

 ## Setup

 First, import the project as a Gradle Project in Eclipse.
-Then, set up the run configuration for DesktopLauncher.java by setting the working directory (in tab Arguments) to "${workspace_loc:wf-core}".

-To run the game just use that run configuration for DesktopLauncher.java.
+Set up a Gradle build within External Tools Configuration for the wf-desktop project.
+The only task you need to run the game is 'run'.
+Use this configuration to run the game.
+Alternatively, you can launch it from command line with 'gradle desktop:run'.

+Testing is easy - just run the Junit tests from within Eclipse.
+You can also run them from command line with 'gradle clean test'.

 Make sure you import wf_formatter.xml as the formatter in Eclipse.
 Also, import the wf_checkstyle.xml for checkstyle configuration.